In Sigerfjord village, just outside Sortland in Northern Norway, is Lihallen Kulturgård, an Arctic Art Gallery.

 In the elegantly restored living room, we debate the future of international adoptions.
 Odd how the surroundings can influence the discussion.
 It would be difficult not to be positive, creative and productive in this environment.

-Beautiful – inside and outside.
+Beautiful – indoors and outdoors.

 An Arctic Art Gallery